mattrasto/phase/README.md

 A phase is another concept specific to this library.
 It represents a series of morphs in the graph that are executed in a specific order.
 Phases contain a whole simulation event - they chain together morphs to show the progression of a simulated network event as it happens.

 Let's take the previous example we used to explain morphs.
 Now, instead of just highlighting the link, let's say we want to also highlight the nodes.
 We would create two morphs: one for highlighting a node, and one for highlighting a link.
 Then we create a phase that uses these morphs to highlight them all at once.
 That's cool, but we could write that ourselves.
-What's cool about phases is that you can specify when and how these morphs are applied.
+What's nice about phases is that you can specify when and how these morphs are applied.
 Maybe we want to highlight the source node first, then highlight the link a second later, then highlight the target node another second later.
 This is easy with phases, and it's not much harder for more complex interactions.

 If you're still not convinced on phases and morphs, check out the section on them below.